Independent International Commission on Decommissioning: IRA weaponry

-There had been three previous acts of decommissioning by the PIRA which were also overseen by the commission.
+There had been three previous acts of decommissioning by the IRA which were also overseen by the commission.
 The first act was in October 2001, the second in April 2002, the third in October 2003 and the fourth and final in September 2005.
 In the fourth and final act of decommissioning, General de Chastelain reported that he had seen rifles, particularly AK-47s, machine guns, surface-to-air missiles, explosives, explosive material, mortars, flame throwers, hand guns, timer units and blasting caps, and some weaponry that was "very old", including a WWII Bren light machine gun.

 The panel stated to the press:

 "We have observed and verified events to put beyond use very large quantities of arms which we believe include all the arms in the IRA's possession...
 Our new inventory is consistent with these estimates.
 We are satisfied that the arms decommissioning represents the totality of the IRA's arsenal."

-and while they could not report on the quantity or types of weapons destroyed the witnesses said:"The experience of seeing this with our own eyes, on a minute-to-minute basis, provided us with evidence so clear and of its nature so incontrovertible that at the end of the process [PIRA weapon decommissioning] it demonstrated to us – and would have demonstrated to anyone who might have been with us – that beyond any shadow of doubt, the arms of the IRA have now been decommissioned."
+and while they could not report on the quantity or types of weapons destroyed the witnesses said:"The experience of seeing this with our own eyes, on a minute-to-minute basis, provided us with evidence so clear and of its nature so incontrovertible that at the end of the process [IRA weapon decommissioning] it demonstrated to us – and would have demonstrated to anyone who might have been with us – that beyond any shadow of doubt, the arms of the IRA have now been decommissioned."

-The 10th (latest as of May 2006) report from the IMC stated that it believes that the PIRA completed the process of decommissioning all the weapons "under its control" during the final act of decommissioning in 2005.
+The 10th (latest as of May 2006) report from the IMC stated that it believes that the IRA completed the process of decommissioning all the weapons "under its control" during the final act of decommissioning in 2005.